Spring 2021 Tutoring Plan

-All tutoring for Fall 2020 will be virtual via Zoom.
+All tutoring for spring 2021 will be virtual via Zoom.
 Students will sign-up for as-needed appointments here: https://wcupa.mywconline.net/

 - Students will select a tab for the subject they want.
-They are divided by content area (Biology, Chemistry, Math, Humanities, Business+, and Music).
+They are divided by content area (Biology, Chemistry, Math, Humanities, and Business+).

-- You can only sign-up for one week at a time.
+- You can only sign-up for two weeks at a time.
 These are not weekly appointments.
-You will need to sign-up for each indivual appointment.
+You will need to sign-up for each appointment.

 Items to Know